 Did you know that there are several other files stored on your device that you don’t need?
 For example, there are log files, cache or temporary files, and system files.

-To your surprise, when you open up the storage manager, you’d find that system files take up the most space.
+To your surprise, when you open up the storage manager, you’ll find that system files take up the most space.
 More so, the operating system is the largest file on your system.
 But, how do you free up the space taken by the system without harming the system?
 Well, there’s a solution to this as well.

 To begin with, you can identify files that are not needed.
 These can include temporary files, cache files, system images and logs, and even unused programs on the system.
 Once you’ve identified these files, you can easily remove these files with the help of Storage Manager.